-If your vehicle does not meet emissions or smog standards set by New York laws, you can apply for a waiver issued by DMV.
+If your vehicle does not meet emissions standards set by New York smog laws, you can apply for a waiver issued by DMV.
 To get this waiver you must spend over $450 for OBDII-related repairs (or equal amount in parts if you don’t pay for labor).

 DMV can also issue waivers if your car fails OBDII inspection but passes the safety inspection.
 Your gas-powered vehicle must also pass the gas cap test, and visual inspection of emissions and smog control devices.